fblettner/liberty-public/README.md

-# Liberty Framework
+# Liberty Framework 🚀

+Welcome to **Liberty Framework**, a **no-code development platform** designed for rapid and efficient web application creation using the latest in **React**, **Node.js**, and **PostgreSQL** technologies.
+Whether you're a developer or a non-technical user, Liberty Framework empowers you to build robust applications with **zero coding skills** required.

+## Why Choose Liberty Framework? 🤔

+- **Cutting-Edge Technology**: Built with modern web technologies like **React**, **Node.js**, and **PostgreSQL**, ensuring scalability, flexibility, and performance.

+- **Management Tools Included**: Integrated with essential management tools like:
+  - 🌐 **Traefik**: A powerful reverse proxy for routing and load balancing.
+  - ⚙️ **Rundeck**: Automate and manage workflows effortlessly.
+  - 🐘 **pgAdmin**: Manage your PostgreSQL database visually with ease.

+- **No-Code Development**: Create feature-rich web applications without writing a single line of code, making it accessible to **developers and non-developers** alike.

+- **JD Edwards Integration**: **Native connector** for **JD Edwards**, making access management, task segregation, and Oracle license compliance a breeze.
+Perfect for **enterprise-level** operations.

+- **Fast Application Design**: With Liberty Framework’s **modern architecture**, you can design and deploy powerful applications in record time! 🚀

+## Explore Liberty Framework 💡

+Here are some quick resources to help you dive into the Liberty Framework:

-This public repository contains all the files needed for the deployment
+- 🔗 **[Visit the Liberty Framework Repository](https://github.com/fblettner/liberty-public)**: Explore the public repository with all the files you need for deployment.

-Liberty Framework is a no-code development platform built with cutting-edge technologies such as React, Node.js, and PostgreSQL.
-This framework includes essential management tools like Traefik, Rundeck, and PgAdmin, allowing you to create web applications in no time, without the need for coding skills.

-Liberty Framework also features a native connector for JD Edwards, enabling efficient management of access rights, task segregation, and Oracle license compliance.
-With its modern architecture, it provides a comprehensive solution to design robust applications in record time.

-- Go to [Liberty Framework](https://github.com/fblettner/liberty-public) for details about our framework
-- Go to [Documentation](https://docs.nomana-it.fr/) for all products documentation, knowledge base...
+- 📚 **[View the Documentation](https://docs.nomana-it.fr/)**: Get detailed information on all our products, access the knowledge base, and explore technical documentation.

+- 💻 **[Check Out the Demo](https://liberty.nomana-it.fr/)**: Experience the Liberty Framework in action with our live demo and test it for yourself.

-- Go to [Repository](https://docs.nomana-it.fr/) for all others products available as public resources
+- 🔍 **[Explore Other Public Resources](https://docs.nomana-it.fr/)**: Discover more products available as public resources in our repository.

-- Go to [Demo](https://liberty.nomana-it.fr/) for testing our framework
+---

+Liberty Framework is the ideal platform for creating **enterprise-grade** web applications with ease and speed.
+Join us and experience the future of no-code development today! 🌟

 # Liberty Framework Services Documentation 🚀